-Varsity teams are made up of students at the high school level whose skills have developed to a level where they continue to be fine-tuned and are able to battle stiff interscholastic competition.
-Team development and team season ending goals are more important at this level.
-Each member of the team has a vital role no matter how much they play.
+Varsity teams are available at the high school level and are typically made up of those whose skills have developed to a higher level of play.
+Athletes at the Varsity level are able to compete within the stiff interscholastic competition while also remaining coachable and open to refinement and growth.
+Team development and goal setting are more important at this level.
+Each member of the team has a vital role to play no matter how much game time they receive.
 The unity of the team grows as each player accepts a given role.

-CCA believes in fielding the best possible team at the varsity level.
-This does not mean the best will play the most.
-Every team member may not see action in every game.
-In striving to succeed at this level, CCA will not compromise the overall philosophy of building Christian character.
+CCA believes in fielding the best possible team at the Varsity level.
+In doing so, each team member may not see playing time in every game.
+While competition at the Varsity level is higher and more intense, our team's desire to succeed will never cause CCA to compromise our overall philosophy of building Christian character and glorifying God in all we do.
+That will always remain our highest priority.